 Next, in connection with her claim for an interest in the Muskoka cottages, the court pointed out that the properties were located in Ontario, the work she did on them took place in Ontario, and that her damages were incurred in Ontario.
 The man, moreover, enjoyed unjust enrichment in Ontario because of the woman’s work and efforts.
 The location of the Muskoka property in Ontario was key: it was a “presumptive connecting factor” which allowed the Ontario court to hear the matter.

 In connection with the woman’s support claim – and absent any statutory guidance under the Family Law Act – the fact that the couple’s ordinary residence was partly in Ontario was also sufficient basis for the court to assume jurisdiction over the woman’s support claim.

 Having found that the Ontario court had jurisdiction, the court went on to conclude that it was also the most convenient forum for hearing the matter (in the legal sense).
 Also, since the woman’s property-related claims in connection with the Muskoka cottages were more closely related to Ontario than any other jurisdiction, it made sense that it should be Ontario law that governed the outcome.
 And while her argument for the Ontario court having jurisdiction over her support claims was “somewhat less powerful”, according to the court, the fact that they had ordinary residence in Ontario as well as Florida was a sufficient tie.
 The court also observed that the wife’s support claim and the property claims were closely connected to each other in any event.

 The appeal was accordingly dismissed.

 Your thoughts?
-Contact us for a free consultation on your support, property division, and all other family law claims.
+Contact us for a consultation on your support, property division, and all other family law claims.